maglevhq/maglev-documentation/pages/concepts/overview.html.md

 ---
 title: Overview
+order: 1
 ---

 # Overview

 ## Lego bricks

-Based on our experience of crafting sites for various clients, we came to the conclusion that most of the time a site is composed of various marketing or content oriented bricks stacked in a vertical up-down direction.&#x20;
+Based on our experience of crafting sites for various clients, we came to the conclusion that most of the time a site is composed of various marketing or content oriented bricks stacked in a vertical up-down direction.

-We can say for sure it's definitively not just a trend in the web design world simply because it's the best way possible to read easily the content of a site.&#x20;
+We can say for sure it's definitively not just a trend in the web design world simply because it's the best way possible to read easily the content of a site.

 {% hint style="info" %}
 In Maglev, we named **sections** those "Lego" bricks.